 Nevada does not levy an inheritance tax.
 However, you should know that the inheritance tax of another state may apply to you if someone living in that state leaves you something in their will.
 Kentucky, for instance, has an inheritance tax that applies to all property located in-state, even if the person inheriting the property is located out-of-state.
 If someone in another state leaves you an inheritance, check local laws to see if you’ll owe taxes so you don’t end up missing a tax payment.

 Nevada also has no gift tax.
-There is a federal gift tax with an exemption of $15,000 per year for each gift recipient.
-If you gift one person more than $15,000 in a year, you must report that gift to the IRS.
-The excess counts against your $11.18 million lifetime gift tax exemption.
+There is a federal gift tax with an exemption of $16,000 per year for each gift recipient for 2021, increasing to $16,000 in 2022.
+If you gift one person more than $16,000 in a year, you must report that gift to the IRS.
+The excess counts against your $12.06 million lifetime gift tax exemption.
 It also decreases your federal estate tax exemption.

 Federal Estate Tax

 Nevada does not have an estate tax, but the federal government has an estate tax that may apply if your estate has sufficient value.
-The federal estate tax exemption is $11.18 million for 2018.
-It will increase to $11.40 million in 2019.
+The federal estate tax exemption is $11.70 million for deaths in 2021, increasing to $12.06 in 2022.
 The exemption is portable, meaning that one spouse can pass his or her exemption to the other so that both spouses’ exemptions apply when the second spouse dies.
-With the right legal maneuvers, a married couple can protect up to $22.36 million.
+With the right legal maneuvers, a married couple can protect up to $24.06 million.

 The estate tax is progressive for estates that are worth more than the federal exemption.
 The top tax rate is 40%.